 - BRC: Won dismissal of all claims in a challenge under zoning, environmental, and local administrative laws to plans by a leading New York City nonprofit to establish a homeless shelter and related programs in a new neighborhood.

 - Empire Blue Cross Blue Shield/WellPoint: Successfully defended Empire in an action by pension funds that sought more than $6 million in rebates rightfully earned by Empire, securing a dismissal from the bench at oral argument of all causes of action with prejudice.
-Also, substantial recoveries for Empire against employer and union funds that were defrauding Empire by enrolling “sham” members; successfully defended Empire in action by excess malpractice insurers seeking $75 million in damages; blocked class certification in major pain treatment coverage case; defended Empire in two ERISA trials; represented Empire in patent infringement litigation over Empire’s on-line claim in-take procedure and achieved favorable settlement for Empire.
+Also, won substantial recoveries for Empire against employer and union funds that were defrauding Empire by enrolling "sham" members; successfully defended Empire in a lawsuit brought by excess malpractice insurers seeking $75 million in damages; blocked class certification in major pain treatment coverage case; defended Empire in two ERISA trials; represented Empire in patent infringement litigation over Empire's on-line claim in-take procedure and achieved favorable settlement for Empire.

 - Madison Square Garden/Cablevision: Successfully represented the Garden and others in litigations and lobbying efforts challenging and ultimately defeating the City's sweeping proposal to build a new stadium for the Jets on Manhattan's West Side; successfully defended Cablevision and the Garden in $100 million antitrust suit brought by the New York Jets over their failed stadium bid; represented the Garden in damages phase of Isaiah Thomas's sexual harassment case and negotiated global settlement of case.